tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 > Note the **differences** between `Seek` and `Pursue` in the last two runs of the game.
 With `Pursue`, it is much harder to circle the enemy.

 > aside negative
-> Beware that you need to **stop and run the game again** when you make a change in the steering.
-This is probably a bug in the current version of Godot.
+> Beware that you need to **stop and rerun the game** when you make a change in the steering, which is probably a bug in the current version of Godot.

 Here is a list of what the debug shapes mean, so that you get a better idea of what is really going on:
 - **Green Arrow** - `AirEnemy` velocity